Mount Davis (Oakland)

 Mount Davis, or Mt.
 Davis, is a section of 20,000 capacity seating at the Oakland Coliseum in Oakland, California, United States.
 It was built in 1995 at the behest of Oakland City Council with the intent of bringing the Los Angeles Raiders American football team back to Oakland and is named after former Oakland Raiders owner Al Davis.
-Since 2006, the top-tier seating of Mount Davis has been covered by tarpaulin during all Oakland Athletics baseball games, and the Oakland Raiders followed suit in 2013.
+In 2006, the top-tier seating of Mount Davis was covered by tarpaulin during almost all Oakland Athletics baseball games, and the Oakland Raiders followed suit in 2013.
+The Raiders would relocate to Las Vegas in 2020, and the Athletics would later move to Sacramento in 2025 ahead of a planned move to Las Vegas in 2028.

 History

 In 1982, the Oakland Raiders left Oakland because of the city's refusal to upgrade the Oakland-Alameda County Coliseum, leaving the Oakland Athletics baseball team as the sole tenants.
-Previously, the team had to contend with two setups in the same stadium within a season before the move to Los Angeles and in 1995; in baseball season, they played in an alternate home plate-to-centerfield configuration when the two teams were in season, while then maintaining a large section of portable bleachers to provide northeast sideline seating after the A's season ended, meaning season ticket holders had to contend with two different seating assignments, even in the main seating bowl.
+Previously, the Raiders had to contend with two setups in the stadium within a season before their move to Los Angeles and again beginning in 1995; in baseball season, they played in an alternate home plate-to-centerfield configuration when the two teams were in season, while then maintaining a large section of portable bleachers to provide northeast sideline seating after the A's season ended, meaning season ticket holders had to contend with two different seating assignments, even in the main seating bowl.
 The former seating arrangement could consist of half the Raiders' home games if the A's advanced to the World Series, well into October.

 In 1995, the city made an agreement with Raiders owner Al Davis that they would increase the capacity of the Coliseum in exchange for him bringing the Raiders back to Oakland.
-The result was a structure that became known as Mount Davis after Davis.
+The result was a structure that colloquially became known as Mount Davis.
 There was criticism when Mount Davis was built as it obstructed views of the Oakland Hills.
 It was completed in 1996 but was criticized for being too steep and taking spectators too far away from the field of play.
 It had been noted to negatively affect baseball as while it provided a shield against the sun for outfielders chasing fly balls, it was an enclosed concrete stadium and had lost capacity for the Athletics.

 Mount Davis cost approximately $500 million to build, with the cost shared by Alameda County and the city of Oakland.
-From then it cost the county and the city a shared $20 million a year in debt repayments, which had the side effect of the city having to lay off police officers.
+From then it cost the county and the city a shared $20 million a year in debt repayments.
 In 2015, Alameda County paid off the remaining $100 million of debt from its own surplus reserves, arranging for the city to continue annual payments to the county on its share of the $100 million.